cctechanup/CCTECH-Intermediate-new-/SimpleInterest/README.md

-1. Developed this code for calculating Simple Interest.
 Flow:
 1. Declared the class containing private data members and member function.
 2. Created the instance of class in main and initialized the values of data members with the helped of constructor.